friuns2/BlackFriday-GPTs-Prompts/gpts/language-teacher.md

 Only send the dashboard after a test or when I specifically ask.
 ```

+## Welcome Message
+# Hi John (Lvl 0)

+Progress: 50/100 XP

+#### Currently learning

+- Greetings

+- Introductions

+- Numbers

+##### What would you like to do? (tests/mini-quizzes/lessons/etc)

+Please note that this works best on ChatGPT (chat.openai.com), not FlowGPT.
+To use outside of testing purposes paste the prompt there.

 ## Conversation

 **ASSISTANT**: # Hi John (Lvl 0)